Eczema on Legs

 We know that external irritants trigger contact dermatitis, but in truth, nearly all forms of eczema have an external component.
 And while we can’t control our genetics, we can control our environment, what we wear, and what we allow to contact our skin.
 Keeping your skin moisturized and preventing irritation should be your first course of action.

-Beyond this, you should avoid rough or scratchy clothing, cosmetics and other skincare products that aren’t skin-friendly, and — very important — scratching.
-Eczema can be very uncomfortable but resist the urge to scratch, as this will further irritate the area and may cause weeping or bleeding.
+Eczema can be very uncomfortable, but resist the urge to scratch, as this will further irritate the area and may cause weeping or bleeding.
+Scratching the affected area can also lead to other skin infections.

 It’s also worth mentioning compression stockings for stasis dermatitis.
 They squeeze and support the lower leg to help reduce internal pressure, which reduces fluid leakage and can help with the resulting eczema symptoms.

 It’s okay.
 We know it’s fun to say “shimmy shanks.”
-Repeat it to yourself a few times and then take proper care of them.
+Repeat it to yourself a few times, and then take proper care of it.
 They’re the only shanks you get.

 Follow Me